klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 }
 ```

-If you want to sign a transaction and send it to the network without using caver.wallet, see the example below.
+If you want to sign a transaction and send it to the network without using `caver.wallet`, see the example below.

 ```javascript
 // test.js